tinkajob/regression-nn/README.md

 6. The process repeats for multiple **generations**, improving performance over time.

 # Configuration (`parameters.json`)
+This section explains each parameter and its usage in config files.
+Note that `def_parameters.json` must contain additional parameter `dataset`, which specifies dataset to be used. `def_parameters.json` does not need to include other parameters, provided they're specified in `parameters.json`.
 ### Network Structure
 | Parameter | Description |
 |----------|-------------|